laa66/statly-backend-api/docs/REST-API-README.md

 ## Cache

 Statly REST API is using `Caffeine` Cache implementation to cache Spotify API responses.
-This custom Cache is configured in [Cache Config class](/path).
+This custom Cache is configured in [Cache Config class](/src/main/java/com/laa66/statlyapp/config/CacheConfig.java).

 When a user logs in for the first time during the day their statistics obtained from the Spotify API will be cached until 11:59 PM on the same day.
-At this time API responses will be saved to the database with [scheduled task](/path) implemented inside `CacheTask` component using `UserService` implementation, and the Cache will be cleared.
+At this time API responses will be saved to the database with [scheduled task](/src/main/java/com/laa66/statlyapp/task/CacheTask.java) implemented inside `CacheTask` component using `StatsService` implementation, and the Cache will be cleared.

 With this approach current user’s statistics can be compared with data from previous days.

 ## REST Controllers

-This [REST Controller](../src/main/java/com/laa66/statlyapp/controller/AppController.java) is responsible for handling API requests from a React application and returning JSON data.
+[ApiController](../src/main/java/com/laa66/statlyapp/controller/ApiController.java) is responsible for handling API requests from a React application and returning JSON data.

 It uses the **`SpotifyAPIService`** class to interact with the Spotify Web API to retrieve data.
-It also uses the `Image` and `UserIdDTO` classes to handle user image data and user information data respectively.
-The `@Value` annotation is used to inject the `REACT_URL` property which points to the React-app from the application properties file into the controller.

 `@RestController` annotation on the controller class indicates that all methods in the class return JSON data.
 The `@RequestMapping` annotation on the class specifies the base URL `/api` for all endpoints.

-- **`/api/auth`**: This GET endpoint is starting point of application.
-At first it starts user authentication flow with help of Spring Security filters configured with OAuth 2.0.
-It redirects the user to the Spotify authentication page and then redirects them back to the React application with user information and profile image URL in the query string.

-- **`/api/join`**: This POST endpoint is used for beta user sign-up.
-It logs information about the user who joined the beta test.
-    - Header of this request should contain valid CSRF token which is generated inside REST API.
-    - Incoming POST request body should look like this:

-        ```json
-        {
-            "username": "test-user",
-            "email": "testuser@domain.com"
-        }
-        ```

-- **`/api/delete`**: This DELETE endpoint is used to delete all data from database associated with user Statly account.
-  - Header of this request should contain valid CSRF token.

 - **`/api/top/tracks`**: This GET endpoint returns user's 50 most listened tracks on Spotify based on a time range specified in the request parameter.
   - Response JSON look like this: